Snosixtyboo/snosixtyboo.github.io/index.md

 ## About Me

 I am Principal Investigator at the Vienna University of Technology (TU Wien), focussing on real-time graphics, parallel processing, point-based rendering, image-based rendering, radiance fields and novel-view synthesis.
-Before, I completed my PhD at Graz University of Technology in 2018.
+Before, I obtained my PhD at Graz University of Technology in 2018.
 In 2019, I briefly joined Epic Games to work on Unreal Engine 5's Nanite.
 I started a postdoc at TU Wien the same year, followed by another in 2022 with INRIA in George Drettakis' GraphDeco group.

 ## Research Interests